mortenarendt/VagTransfer/results_and_figures.md

 <img src="results_and_figures_files/figure-markdown_github/unnamed-chunk-19-1.png"
 alt="The odds for transfer between mothers (week 36) and their respective vaginally-born children (week 1).
 Top panel shows the OR (x-axis) and the strength (p-value).
 Of particular interest is the distribution of positive- (OR>1) compared to negative odds (OR<1).
 Lower panel shows OR (y-axis) versus the population wide vaginal abundance (x-axis).
 Odds larger (or smaller) than 100 fold are truncated to 100 (or 0.01).
-Colors indicate top 15 overall most abundant taxonomic Families." style="display: block; margin: auto;" />
+Colors indicate top 15 overall most abundant taxonomic Families." style="display: block; margin: auto;" /> **Supplementary Figure 3:** The odds for transfer between mothers (week 36) and their respective vaginally-born children (week 1).
+Top panel shows the OR (x-axis) and the strength (p-value).
+Of particular interest is the distribution of positive- (OR>1) compared to negative odds (OR<1).
+Lower panel shows OR (y-axis) versus the population wide vaginal abundance (x-axis).
+Odds larger (or smaller) than 100 fold are truncated to 100 (or 0.01).
+Colors indicate top 15 overall most abundant taxonomic Families.

 ``` r
 tb <- STATtot %>%